 - How to communicate my needs clearly and how to opt out of gaslighting.

 - That even almost 30 years later, it still hurts sometimes.
 That was a surprise.
 I have realized this is part of being human and loving.
 If you really love someone, you always hold them in your heart and feel the loss when they are no longer there.
 I wish the resources that are available today had been available when my ex and I were going through this.
 Maybe my marriage would have survived.
 Maybe my children wouldn't have been so devastated.

-What words of encouragement would you like to other partners as they enter the holiday season this year?
+What words of encouragement would you like to give to other partners as they enter the holiday season this year?